Concrete slab piers being used underneath a floor to help stabilize the floor permanently.

 Additionally, the grout will add weight to the slab, potentially making the situation worse by causing further settlement.

 And, just like with the last two options, the real problem of soil settlement is not addressed!

 At Woodford Bros., Inc., we provide proven solutions for concrete slab floor leveling -- as well as other foundation repair solutions -- to homeowners throughout New York.
 We provide each of our customers with a free, no obligation slab repair quote, in writing, before any work is done.
 To schedule your appointment, call or e-mail us today!

-Our service area includes Syracuse, Binghamton, Utica, Rochester, and nearby areas such as Liverpool, Ithaca, Rome, Elmira, Endicott, Auburn, Watertown.
+Our service area includes Syracuse, Binghamton, Utica, and nearby areas such as Liverpool, Ithaca, Elmira, Rochester, Watertown, Endicott, Rome.

 HVAC (Heating, Venting, and Air Conditioning) systems may be installed beneath the floor slab.
 Over time, the ductwork can leak air, which can dry out the soil.

 As the soil dries and shrinks, gaps form under the floor slab, creating voids.
 Because the soil no longer supports the floor slab, the floor begins to crack and sink into the voids.

 This is usually caused by plumbing leaks.
 If the plumbing leak is severe and there is a path for the water to flow through, it can wash soil out from under the slab.

 With a void underneath the floor, there's nothing supporting the concrete slab anymore.
 In time, it begins to crack and sink downwards.